Fin (Syd album)

-Fin is the debut studio album by American R&B singer Syd.
+Fin is the debut solo studio album by American R&B singer Syd.
 It was released on February 3, 2017, by Columbia Records.

 Background

 After Ego Death, the members of the Internet decided that they would venture on solo projects to flesh out their individual styles.
 When speaking about what the album would entail, Syd stated:"This album is not that deep, but I feel like this is my descent into the depth I want the band to get to...
 For me, this is like an in-between thing — maybe get a song on the radio, maybe make some money, have some new shit to perform."

 The album has a more pop-influenced feel in comparison to her output with the Internet.
 However, Syd states that she has always been influenced by pop, and that the album is inspired by popular artists from her time, including Usher and Brandy.
 Influences of trap also appear throughout, most notably on the single "All About Me".

 "All About Me" was released as Fin's lead single on January 11, 2017.
 A music video for the song was released a day earlier on Syd's Vevo page.
 On January 24, "Body" was released as the album's second single.
 The song's audio was also released on the singer's Vevo page.